Annual Pearl Harbor Day On Oahu

 For those who can not attend any of the events here in Oahu, we encourage you to visit Pearl Harbor on another day or learn more about the tragic events of World War 2 and beyond.

-Check out our other blog posts to learn more about Hawaii’s history and other important Oahu sites such as Punchbowl Crater, home to The National Cemetery Of The Pacific, or Iolani Palace and the King Kamehameha Statue, located in and around Honolulu.
+Check out our other blog posts to learn more about Hawaii’s history and other important Oahu sites, such as Punchbowl Crater, home to The National Cemetery Of The Pacific.